 Welcome to the CERN Council

-Government representatives of twenty European States meet regularly in the CERN Council to address research in elementary particle physics and related subjects.
+Government representatives of twenty-one European States meet regularly in the CERN Council to address research in elementary particle physics and related subjects.
 These meetings are conducted in accordance with an international treaty, the CERN Convention.

 The Convention bestows upon the Organization two missions, namely the operation of laboratories and the organisation and sponsoring of international co-operation in the field.